iciaparicio/explore-cms-en/layout/README_en-US.md

 ---
-description: >-
-It is a unit of content consisting of several modules, with this set of several modules being what the user sees in the app.
+description: "It is a unit of content consisting of several modules, with this set of several modules being what the user sees in the app."
 ---

 # Layout